EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Motivation

-We further continue the training to convergence at 100 epochs, and report the overall and per-class (10 classes in total) accuracies in Figure~\ref{tab:per-class-accuracy}.
-The overall accuracy variances are still notable, 0.6\% and 2.8\% for TorchElastic and Pollux, respectively.
-The per-class accuracy variances are even larger, reaching up to 7.4\% and 17.3\%, and on average 3.9\% and 7.4\%, which indicates that the elastically trained models are different in bias compared to the ones using fixed GPUs.
-The per-class accuracy variances can be problematic and may destroy the model usability, in scenarios like the "pedestrian" detection on self-driving cars~\cite{gerasimou2020importance}.
-What's more, other metrics are still not disclosed, and the upper-bound of the model quality gap remains unknown, making DL researchers hesitate in using elastic training.
+To better understand the inconsistent model accuracy with elastic training, we extend the training using TorchElastic and Pollux to 100 epochs, and report the overall and per-class (10 classes in total) accuracy in Figure~\ref{tab:per-class-accuracy}.
+The overall accuracy variance for TorchElastic and Pollux is still notable, with 0.6\% and 2.8\%, respectively.
+Note that even the latest elastic training framework VirtualFlow~\cite{virtualflow2021} also suffers from 0.4\% accuracy degradation on ResNet50 according to its experiments.
+However, we cannot provide a direct comparison with VirtualFlow since its implementation is not publicly available.
+The per-class accuracy variance for TorchElastic and Pollux is even larger, reaching up to 7.4\% and 17.3\% maximally, whereas 3.9\% and 7.4\% on average.
+The per-class accuracy variance can be detrimental to the model usability, in scenarios such as life-critical pedestrian detection for self-driving cars~\cite{gerasimou2020importance} and profit-critical recommendation/advertising systems~\cite{zhang2019deep}.
+Moreover, the upper bound of the variance/inconsistency for model accuracy remains unknown, which further increases the hesitation of DL practitioners in adopting elastic training.